 Unknown to many, if you’re in the service industry, you will probably have to deal with the unfortunate reality of “no-shows.”
 And no, this has nothing to do with Netflix.
-“No-shows” are the individuals or clients who tend to cancel their appointments last minute or worse, simply don’t show up without prior notice.
-The problem is, these “no-shows” disrupt time management while simultaneously affecting your customer base (e.g. loss in revenue and schedule gaps, etc.) and, likewise, stopping your practice’s overall progress.
+“No-shows” are the individuals or clients who tend to cancel their appointments at the last minute or, worse, simply don’t show up without prior notice.
+The problem is that these “no-shows” disrupt time management while simultaneously affecting your customer base (e.g., loss in revenue, schedule gaps, etc.) and, likewise, stopping your practice’s overall progress.
 Here are 5 tips you can use to motivate your clients and make sure they come through your doors.

 1. Provide All Important Information

 Presenting your clients with the information needed to attend the appointment is a reliable tactic for avoiding “no-shows.”
 For example, with your appointment confirmation, you should communicate with your clients to share the appointment time, your address, as well as the appropriate contact information (such as your phone number and email address).
 The more information you provide, the fewer excuses your prospects will have to pull out of their hats.
 This technique is simple but has proven very effective across all industries.